The health and safety profession is entering a new era, one defined by change, innovation and opportunity.

 Is the profession ready for a change in human factors, a less-tolerant public and a frazzled workforce.

-Attend Manchester to find out what we’re facing and how we can prepare.
+Attend London to find out what we’re facing and how we can prepare.

 Yes, but what’s the ROI?